fncokg/pandoc-tex-numbering/README.md

   - For subfigures:
     - use greek letters for symbols
     - at the beginning of captions, use styles like `[β(1)]`
+  - For theorems:
+    - Theorem environment "thm" uses "Theorem" as the prefix
+    - Lemma environment "lem" uses "Lemma" as the prefix
 - Turn on custom list of figures and tables and:
   - Use custom titles as "图片目录" and "Table Lists" respectively.
   - Use hyphens as the leader in the lists.